-Kuntala Lahiri-Dutt is a Senior Fellow in the Resource, Environment and Development Program at Crawford School of Public Policy, The Australian National University.
+Kuntala Lahiri-Dutt is a Professor in the Resource, Environment and Development Program at Crawford School of Public Policy, The Australian National University.
 She is one of the leading global experts in critical research on the length and breadth of gender and community livelihoods in two areas of natural resources: water and extractive industries (mining).

 Most of her research is on South Asia, but she has led a number of major research projects in Indonesia, Lao PDR and Mongolia.